 All unitholders should receive a Schedule K-1 from Brookfield Infrastructure Partners.
 We are required to use reasonable efforts to send a Schedule K-1 to all unitholders (not just U.S. residents).
 Consequently, Canadian unitholders may receive a Schedule K-1 in addition to Form T5013.
 In general, Canadian and Australian resident unitholders may disregard the Schedule K-1 (unless for example, they are a U.S. citizen).

 Canadian registered holders of Brookfield Infrastructure Partners units will receive a T5013 directly from Brookfield Infrastructure Partners.
-All other Canadian unitholders should receive a T5013 from their Canadian broker.
+All other Canadian unitholders should receive a T5013 that is produced by their Canadian broker.
 Brookfield Infrastructure Partners voluntarily provides Forms T5013 to assist Canadian unitholders with the accurate reporting of taxable income associated with the ownership of Brookfield Infrastructure Partners units.

 Brookfield Infrastructure Partners will not be issuing any Australian tax forms.
 We would generally expect Australian tax resident unitholders to treat Brookfield Infrastructure Partners' distributions as unfranked dividends unless otherwise advised.